Iridar/WOTCResizeArmor/WOTCResizeArmor/ReadMe.txt

 Being able to do this opens a whole new dimension in soldier customization.

 [h1]LIMITATIONS[/h1]
+[list][*] The head cannot be resized.

-If you move or resize a body part too much, you will start noticing animation issues.
-This is a technical limition of the mod and nothing can be done about it.
+[*] If you move or resize a body part too much, there will be animation issues.
 To minimize this effect, try to move and resize the parts as little as possible.

-The information about body part size and location is stored for each soldier individually.
+[*] The information about body part size and location is stored for each soldier individually.
 Resizing or moving a body part for one soldier will have no effect on other soldiers.
-The information is not saved to Character Pool and it cannot be moved between campaigns.
+The information is not saved to Character Pool and it cannot be moved between campaigns.[/list]

 [h1]COMPATIBILITY[/h1]